sovware/directorist/readme.txt

 * Create Unlimited listing based on location and category.
 * List and grid view for categories, locations, and listings pages.
 * Translate to any language effortlessly using Loco Translate plugin.
-* Sustainable for a long-term use.
+* Sustainable for long-term use.
 * Updated regularly for flawless operation.
 * And many more!